avrilcoghlan/LittleBookofRBayesianStatistics/src/bayesianstats.rst

 The likelihood has been scaled so that the area underneath it is also 1, so that it is easy to compare the likelihood with the prior and posterior.

+Therefore, the prior and likelihood curves should look the same shape as those plotted before (see above), but the y-axis scale is different for the likelihood scale compared to the plot made using calcLikelihoodForProportion() above.

 Note that the peak of the posterior always lies somewhere between the peaks of the prior and the likelihood, because it combines information from the prior and the likelihood (which is based on the data).